 Compared to other healthcare professionals, nurses in nursing homes spend more time with the people for whom they provide care, as their patients are, in fact, residents at these homes.
 Hence, it is in the best interest of SNFs to hire nurses that can best understand their residents and deliver the best care.
-That is why diversity is a factor that long term care leaders must consider when filling out their staff.
+That is why diversity in the nursing workforce is a factor that long term care leaders must consider when filling out their staff.

-Cleveland Clinic notes that when nursing homes encourage diversity in nursing workforce, nurses better understand a resident’s cultural background and history.
+Cleveland Clinic notes that when nursing homes encourage diversity in the nursing workforce, nurses better understand a resident’s cultural background and history.
 This enhances trust, and communication improves between both parties.
 Additionally, when residents feel that their caregiver relates to them culturally or ethnically, their level of satisfaction with the quality of care provided increases.

-Recently, the Institute of Medicine published a report on the future of nursing, and in it, they state that cultural diversity in nursing is part of the solution to achieving health equity, especially for those from minority communities.
+Recently, the Institute of Medicine published a report on the future of nursing, and in it, they state that cultural diversity in the nursing workforce is part of the solution to achieving health equity, especially for those from minority communities.
 Minorities currently account for one-third of the US population, and with projections pointing to minority populations becoming the majority by 2043, it serves to reinforce the importance of including minorities in nursing.

-The American Association of Colleges of Nursing (AACN) lists the following statistics that further enhance the case for diversity in nursing workforce:
+The American Association of Colleges of Nursing (AACN) lists the following statistics that further enhance the case for diversity in the nursing workforce:

 - The current Registered Nurse (RN) population is 80.8% white, 6.2% African American, 7.5% Asian, 5.3% 5.3% Hispanic, 0.4% Native American, 0.5 Native Hawaiian or Pacific Islander, 1.7% identify as two or more races, and 2.9% as other.